GraysonSpidle/Base256uMath/README.md

 - `C++14` language standard
 - Big Endian machine
 - 64 bit machines (until I can confirm that it works on 32 bit).
-- msvc compiler (gcc and nvcc support are also coming)
+- msvc and gcc compiler (nvcc support is coming)

 ## Installation
 Your typical installation should be fairly simple.
 Drag and drop the header and source files into their appropriate directories in your project.